Organica-Ai-Solutions/OpenAiZChallenge/README.md

 The project is built with:
 - **Backend**: FastAPI for the API server
 - **Frontend**: Next.js with shadcn/ui components
+- **Workflow Orchestration**: LangGraph for the main analysis pipeline
 - **Map Integration**: Leaflet for interactive maps
 - **AI Models**: GPT-4.1 for reasoning, YOLOv8/WALDO for computer vision